HGH Questions and Answers

 Human growth hormone is known to improve the condition of the hair, return gray hair back to the original color, thicken thin hair, and increase the rate of normal hair growth, however it should not cause women to grow beards or develop hairy bodies.

-Is it safe for pregnant women to take HGH products?
 At this time we are unaware of any clinical studies that show human growth hormone therapy to be safe for use during pregnancy.
 Pregnant women should not take any type of health product or supplement unless it is specifically approved by their doctor.